-Enterprise Architect is more than a drawing tool.
-Every feature that you might expect in an IDE is also available.
-Comprehensive debugging environments and tools for many major platforms are provided.
-By integrating debugging capability within the modeling tool allows code to be developed, built and managed by its authors, working and collaborating in an integrated model has made actions count and every action accountable in ways that are just not possible using other tool chains.
+Enterprise Architect is more than a drawing tool - it also provides every feature that you might expect in an IDE.
+Comprehensive debugging environments and tools for many major platforms are made available.
+Integrating the debugging capability within the modeling tool allows code to be developed, built and managed by its authors.
+Working and collaborating in an integrated model has made actions count and every action accountable in ways that are just not possible using other tool chains.